 GREEN EXIT – Use this exit if you have no prohibited or restricted goods, and are within your allowance of duty free goods.

 BLUE EXIT – If your journey started in a country within the European Union, and you are not carrying any prohibited or restricted goods, then you should use the Blue exit.

 DO NOT AGREE TO CARRY ANYONE ELSE’S LUGGAGE THROUGH CUSTOMS.
 A CUSTOMS OFFICER MAY ASK TO SEARCH YOUR BELONGINGS AT ANY OF THESE EXITS.

 If your luggage is lost, the important thing is not to panic!
-Follow the steps below and inform the Information Point in the Chancellor’s Building Art Gallery when you arrive on campus:
+Follow the steps below and inform International Student Support when you arrive on campus:

 - Wait at the baggage claim until all luggage from the flight has come through.
 Check around the area too as it could have already been unloaded if your flight was delayed.